Customer care is one of the crucial tools for maintaining a good relationship with existing and potential customers.

 3. Requesting customers to repeat their query

-Repeatedly asking for the same information, like personal details or the problem or query with which they have contacted, is an example of bad customer service.
+Repeatedly asking for the same information, like personal details or the problem or query with which they have contacted, is an example of bad customer service and this reduces call center efficiency.

 This makes the customer impatient and makes them feel that their concerns and time are not valued.